jan-revay/initPC/README.md

 9. Add Bats automated tests
 10. Try adding NixOS
 11. Create CI tests on GitHub
-12. Use this Docker container as an inspiration <https://github.com/cpp-best-practices/cmake_template/blob/main/.devcontainer/Dockerfile>
 13. Todos from the repo